adeleke123/qwasar-preseason-web/Js_Quest02/README.md

 We continue our journey with function.
 Function can be very complex.

 A function is a `flow`, with an input and an output.
-In the middle it's doing something.
+In the middle it's doing `something`.

 Let's talk about our assignment: